mblitherland/litretro/README.md

     - try data-turbo="false"
 - 49: Make the groups a little prettier in a subsequent update
 - 50: Better wording on the grouping page
+- 51: The list group styling for grouped cards isn't quite right...

 ## Todonts